WinstonHuTiger/BraSyn_tutorial/README.md

 └── BraTS-GLI-01666-000-t2w.nii.gz
 ```

 Tools like [itk-snap](http://www.itksnap.org/pmwiki/pmwiki.php?n=Main.HomePage) are useful to view each modality and segmentation map provided.
+After you view the input images, you can find the dimension of the images are all $256 \times 256 \times 256$, which contains too much empty space and is too big to train on memory limited GPUs.
+Therefore, we need to crop the images in latter process.

 ## The weak 3D baseline

-In this repo, we provide a weak 3D baseline from [Qingqiao Hu](https://winstonhutiger.github.io/) from last year's BraSyn challenge.
+The baseline is built on [2D_VAE_UDA_for_3D_sythesis](https://github.com/WinstonHuTiger/2D_VAE_UDA_for_3D_sythesis) with a few tweaks from last year's BraSyn challenge The baseline model simulates a scenario where a random modality is missing during training, enhancing the model's ability to handle missing modalities during inference.

+Compared with the original implementation, a new dataloader named ```brain_3D_random_mod_dataset.py``` is added to ```data``` folder.
+Input 3D volumes are manually cropped into sub-volumes with size $144 \times 192 \times 192$.
+For inference purpose, ```generate_missing_modality_options.py``` is added to ```option``` folder and some utility functions in ```generate_missing_modality.py``` are included to pad the output volumes for MLCube production.

 To get started, please clone this repo by: